ryanlengel/botframework-components/docs/scenarios/make-bot-skill.md

 - Add app IDs & Passwords to parent and skill
 - Update parent manifest to allow all callers
 - Start bots
+- Will need ngrok for skill host endpoint
 - Test and should work

 | Date | Test Result| Issues|